 Compare: you can be taken to the resort by seaplane (one way – from $300), or you can take a transfer on request (from $500).
 Of course, it is convenient but rather expensive.

 If you are going to visit the Maldives not only to lie on the beach and enjoy the sun, but also to get to know with the local culture and traditions, then local islands are perfect chose for you!

 Maldivians are very communicative and friendly people with their own customs and traditions.
-Despite the fact that they are Muslims, there are practically no externals of their religion.
-There are certaily some rules that have to be followed when you are going to visit the local islands.
-But they will not make you feel inconvenient.
+Despite the fact that they are Muslims, there are almost no externals of their religion.
+There are certainly some rules that have to be followed when you are going to visit the local islands.
+But they won’t make you feel inconvenient.

 Read also: How to Choose a local island?

 There still exist some heathen customs, which appeared due to the influence of the Africans’ past.